DataTalksClub/datatalksclub.github.io/_podcast/s01e03-building-ds-team.md

   sec: 173
   time: '2:53'
   who: Dat
+- header: "Dat\u2019s early career"
 - line: Yes, we'll start with your background.
 So can you please tell us how you started your career?
 How did you get into machine learning?
-And this all led to becoming a CTO of your own startup?
+And how this all led to becoming a CTO of your own startup?
   sec: 177
   time: '2:57'